arnoldjulian/Mapping-out-phase-diagrams-with-generative-classifiers/README.md

 contains code to map out phase diagrams given generative models.
 The source files can be found in [source folder](./src/).
 We provide exemplary code for

-* the equilibrium phase diagram of the two-dimensional anisotropic Ising model (of size 6 x 6), see [the folder](./examples/Ising/).
+* the equilibrium phase diagram of the two-dimensional anisotropic Ising model (L=20), see [this folder](./examples/Ising/),

+* and the ground-state phase diagram of the cluster-Ising model (L=7), see [this folder](./examples/Cluster-Ising/).

-The corresponding data can be found in the [data folder](./data/).
-The data for larger system sizes is available upon request.
-Other physical systems can be analyzed in the same fashion.
+The corresponding data can be found in the [data folder](./data/) (large files need to be unzipped).
+Additional data is available upon request.
+Other physical systems can be analyzed in the same fashion by replacing the corresponding generative models.

 ### How to run / prerequisites: